Micky Ward

 George Michael Ward Jr. (born October 4, 1965), often known by his nickname, "Irish" Micky Ward, is an American former professional boxer who competed from 1985 to 2003.
 He challenged once for the IBF light welterweight title in 1997, and held the WBU light welterweight title in 2000.
 Ward is widely known for his trilogy of fights with Arturo Gatti, two of which received Fight of the Year awards by The Ring magazine, as well as his devastating left hook to the body and his relentless pressure fighting style.
 From 2001 to 2003, Ward featured in three straight Fights of the Year.
 He was portrayed by Mark Wahlberg in the 2010 film The Fighter, which was based on his early career.
 After retirement he has become a philanthropist.

 After winning numerous titles at the amateur level Ward turned pro in 1985.
-His career was separated into 2 parts with him going into his first retirement in 1991.
+His career was separated into two parts with him going into his first retirement in 1991.
 Then making a comeback in 1994 where he would go on to reach the top of the boxing world.
-With his first bout Vs Arturo Gatti being viewed as one of the best of all time by fans and writers alike.
+With his first bout versus Arturo Gatti being viewed as one of the best of all time by fans and writers alike.